vaughnteegarden/slate/source/includes/_howtocartbuy.md

 When the user confirms intent, pass the card choice and the entered CVV value to the `createPaymentRequest` method.
 This creates the encrypted `paymentRequest` object needed for checkout.

-Pass the `merchantId`, `phonebookId` and `addressId` strings, the `checkoutProduct` object, a `rezolveLocation` object, the `paymentRequest` object, and an interface or callback to the `buyCart` method.
+Pass the `checkoutBundle` object, `phonebookId` string, a `rezolveLocation` object, the `paymentRequest` object, and an interface or callback to the `buyCart` method.
 The success response will be the `order id` as a string.
 Note that this does not mean the order was confirmed, only that the request was successfully received.

 When the method returns successfully, in Android it will automatically initiate the signOrderUpdate method.
 In IOS, call signOrderUpdate in the callback.